darrenjkt/MS3D/README.md

 Existing methods typically focus on adapting a single detector to the target domain, overlooking the fact that different detectors possess distinct expertise on different unseen domains.
 MS3D leverages this by combining pre-trained detectors from multiple source domains and incorporating temporal information to produce high-quality pseudo-labels for fine-tuning.

-In practice, it is challenging to robustly evaluate and identify the optimal source pre-trained detector due to lack of labelled data on new target datasets.
+In practice, it is challenging to robustly evaluate and identify the optimal pre-trained detector due to lack of labelled data on new target datasets.
 With MS3D, our fusion of multiple detectors eliminates the need to robustly evaluate the optimal pre-trained detector for self-training.
 Furthermore, the choice of source dataset for the pre-trained detector (e.g. nuScenes SECOND-IoU or Lyft SECOND-IoU) has a minimal impact on the fine-tuning performance.

 <p align="center">
   <img src="docs/media/ms3d_pipeline.png">